paul-macfarlane/picksleagues-api/STANDARDS.md

 ├── leagues.router.ts      # (Router) Handles HTTP req/res, calls service.
 ├── leagues.service.ts     # (Service) Core business logic, orchestrates repository.
 ├── leagues.repository.ts  # (Repository) All database interactions for this feature.
-├── leagues.types.ts       # All TypeScript types and interfaces for this feature.
+├── leagues.types.ts       # (Types) Zod schemas, TS types, and constants.
-├── leagues.validators.ts  # Zod schemas for request validation.
 └── adapters/              # (Optional) For connecting to external services.
 ```

 - **Router:** The thinnest possible layer.
 Its only job is to parse the request, call a single service function, and format the response or error.
 It is the only layer that should depend on `express`.
 - **Service:** The core of the feature.
 Contains all business logic, validation, and orchestration.
 It is framework-agnostic (no `req`/`res`).
 - **Repository:** The database access layer.
 All Drizzle ORM queries related to the feature live here.
+- **Types:** Defines the data contract for the feature.
+Contains Zod schemas for validation, infers TypeScript types from them, and holds any feature-specific constants.

 ### 1.4.
 Cross-Feature Communication

 - **Rule:** A feature may only communicate with another feature by importing from its **service** file.
 Never directly access another feature's repository.
 This treats each feature as a "black box" with a well-defined public API.
 - **Data Models:** A feature that "owns" a data model (e.g., `profiles` owns the `Profile` type) is the source of truth for that type.
-Other features should import types directly from the owning feature's `.types.ts` file.
+Other features should import types and schemas directly from the owning feature's `.types.ts` file.

 ### 1.5.
 External Services (The Adapter Pattern)